Boost converter: Discontinuous mode

 During the off-period, IL falls to zero after $\delta T$:

 Using the two previous equations, δ is:

 The load current Io is equal to the average diode current (ID).
-As can be seen on figure 4, the diode current is equal to the inductor current during the off-state.
+As can be seen in Figure 4, the diode current is equal to the inductor current during the off-state.
 The average value of Io can be sorted out geometrically from figure 4.
 Therefore, the output current can be written as:

 Replacing ILmax and δ by their respective expressions yields:

 Therefore, the output voltage gain can be written as follows:

 Compared to the expression of the output voltage gain for continuous mode, this expression is much more complicated.
 Furthermore, in discontinuous operation, the output voltage gain not only depends on the duty cycle (D), but also on the inductor value (L), the input voltage (Vi), the commutation period (T) and the output current (Io).

 Substituting $I_0=\frac{V_0}{R}$ into the equation (R is the load), the output voltage gain can be rewritten as: